How Computer Modeling Of COVID-19's Spread Could Help Fight The Virus

 "Due to the natural history of the infection, people spend about five days from when they get infected to when they start showing symptoms," Eggo explains.
 "In that time period, they can travel and won't be detected."

-Studies like these can help public health officials decide where to concentrate their time, energy, and money.
+Studies like these can help public health officials decide where to concentrate their time, energy and money.

 During the Ebola epidemic in West Africa in 2014, for example, models forecast that the outbreak would continue to grow rapidly without aggressive intervention.